QilinPTA/Qilin/README.md

 > :warning: [Documentation for Qilin](https://qilinpta.github.io/) is under development.

 # Qilin: A fully imperative Java Pointer Analysis Framework.
-The repository hosts Qilin, A new Java Pointer Analysis Framework for supporting fine-grained context-sensitivity.
+The repository hosts Qilin, a new Java Pointer Analysis Framework for supporting fine-grained context-sensitivity.

 Qilin is introduced in our ECOOP'22 paper.
-You might want to cite our paper by copying the following BibTeX text:
+You can cite our paper as follows:
 ```
 @InProceedings{he2022qilin,
   author = {He, Dongjie and Lu, Jingbo and Xue, Jingling},